 These easy Almond Flour Pumpkin Muffins are low-carb, gluten free and include no refined sugars.
-Using only one bowl, these Paleo pumpkin muffins are sweetened naturally and can be frozen for a convenient breakfast!
+Using only one bowl, these low-carb pumpkin muffins are sweetened naturally and can be frozen for a convenient breakfast!

 You can find superfine almond flour at almost any grocery store.
 I actually buy the Walmart almond flour and have great luck with it!